israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 >```

 In this code, property must be a valid JavaScript identifier, i.e. a sequence of alphanumerical characters, also including the underscore ("_") and dollar sign ("$"), that cannot start with a number.
+For example, object.$1 is valid, while object.1 is not.

 ### Operator Precedence